MaxPat931/dndwiki/Advancement.md

 #### Disabling Advancements

-The advancement system can be disabled for all player in a world by using the `"Disable level-up automation"` option in the 5e system settings.
+The advancement system can be disabled for all players in a world by using the `"Disable level-up automation"` option in the 5e system settings.
 To avoid running advancements on an individual character, any advancements should be removed from the class, subclass, or background before it is dropped on the character sheet.

 ## Advancement Types